 Expenditure during the research phase of a project is recognised as an expense when incurred.
-Development costs are capitalised only when technical feasibility studies identify that the project will deliver future economic benefits and these benefits can be measured reliably.
+Development costs are capitalised only when technical feasibility studies identify that the project is expected to deliver future economic benefits and these benefits can be measured reliably.

-Capitalised development costs have a finite useful life and are amortised on a systematic basis matched to the future economic benefits over the useful life of the project.
+Capitalised development costs have a finite useful life and are amortised on a systematic basis based on the future economic benefits over the useful life of the project.

-(I) Employee Benefits
+(m) Employee Benefits